ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 Our goal is to make the training material interactive.
 The user can change certain parts of the code and this will affect the results of further processing.

-To highlight where the user can make these changes, we use callouts (_admonitions_) with the `attention' flag.
+To highlight where the user can make these changes, we use callouts (_admonitions_) with the `attention` flag.
 These callouts are highlighted in orange.
-Below is an example that uses a `dropdown' in addition to the `attention' to further pique the user's curiosity.
+Below is an example that uses a `dropdown` in addition to the `attention` to further pique the user's curiosity.

 ```````{admonition} See example
 :class: dropdown, hint